apache/druid/docs/querying/sql-api.md

 being sent, at that point it is too late to change the HTTP status code or report a JSON error, so the response will simply end midstream and an error will be logged by the Druid server that was handling your request.

 As a caller, it is important that you properly handle response truncation.
-This is easy for the "object" and "array" formats, since truncated responses will be invalid JSON.
+This is easy for the `object` and `array` formats, since truncated responses will be invalid JSON.
 For the line-oriented formats, you should check the trailer they all include: one blank line at the end of the result set.
 If you detect a truncated response, either through a JSON parsing error or through a missing trailing newline, you should assume the response was not fully